JupiterOne/sdk/docs/integrations/development_guide.md

 #### **Creating the `Account` Step**

-An `IntegrationStep` is made up of two parts - an `ExecutionHandlerFunction` which does the work of the step and `StepMetadata` which exports information about the work the `ExecutionHandlerFunction` will do.
+An `IntegrationStep` is made up of two parts - an `ExecutionHandlerFunction` which does the work of the step, and `StepMetadata` which exports information about the work that the `ExecutionHandlerFunction` will do.

 Let's look at the example `Account` step.